-- ☐ Teacher acknowledges when students use self-regulation strategies - ☐ Teacher provides nonverbal signals that a rule or procedure has been followed - Smile - Nod of head - · "High five" - ☐ Teacher gives verbal cues that a rule or procedure has been followed - Thanks students for following a rule or procedure - · Describes student behaviors that adhere to a rule or procedure - ☐ Teacher notifies the home when a rule or procedure has been followed - ☐ Teacher uses tangible recognition when a rule or procedure has been followed - Certificate of merit - · Token economies
+- ☐ Teacher acknowledges when students use self-regulation strategies - ☐ Teacher provides nonverbal signals that a rule or procedure has been followed - Smile - Nod of head - "High five" - ☐ Teacher gives verbal cues that a rule or procedure has been followed - · Thanks students for following a rule or procedure - Describes student behaviors that adhere to a rule or procedure - □ Teacher notifies the home when a rule or procedure has been followed - ☐ Teacher uses tangible recognition when a rule or procedure has been followed - · Certificate of merit - Token economies

-- ☐ Students self-monitor and cease inappropriate behavior after receiving acknowledgement from the teacher - ☐ Student verbal and nonverbal behaviors indicate appreciation of the teacher acknowledging their positive behavior - ☐ Students describe the teacher as appreciative of their good behavior - ☐ Students say that the teacher fairly and consistently acknowledges adherence to rules and procedures - □ The number of students adhering to rules and procedures increases
+- Students self-monitor and cease inappropriate behavior after receiving acknowledgement from the teacher - ☐ Student verbal and nonverbal behaviors indicate appreciation of the teacher acknowledging their positive behavior - Students describe the teacher as appreciative of their good behavior - Students say that the teacher fairly and consistently acknowledges adherence to rules and procedures - ☐ The number of students adhering to rules and procedures increases

-Not Using Beginning Developing Applying Innovating Acknowledging Strategy was Uses strategy Consistently and Consistently and fairly Adapts and creates adherence to called for but incorrectly or fairly acknowledges acknowledges new strategies for rules and procedures not exhibited. with parts missing. adherence to rules and procedures. adherence to rules and procedures and unique student needs and monitors the extent to which actions affect situations. student behavior.
+Not Using Beginning Developing Applying Innovating Acknowledging adherence to rules and procedures Strategy was called for but not exhibited.
+Uses strategy incorrectly or with parts missing.
+Consistently and fairly acknowledges adherence to rules and procedures.
+Consistently and fairly acknowledges adherence to rules and procedures and monitors the extent to which actions affect student behavior.
+Adapts and creates new strategies for unique student needs and situations.